 Don’t have time to volunteer?
 A quick and simple way to help during the holidays is by donating your frequent-flyer miles to reunite veterans undergoing treatment at a VA medical center with their families.
 Fisher House Foundation provides round-trip airline tickets to veterans and their families by accepting frequent-flyer mile donations from individual airline passengers like you!

 Volunteer at a VA hospital

 There will still be many more service members in VA hospitals throughout the holiday season far from their homes and families.
 Sometimes the best gift you can give these individuals is your time.
 Check with your local VA hospital and see if you’re able to bring the holiday cheer by visiting a hospitalized veteran.
 Bringing a smile to the face of an ill or injured vet doesn’t cost you a dime, and you can see the results of your actions immediately.
 You could even make a life-long friend with much to teach you.

 Saying thank you is a simple, quick, and effective way to honor the brave men and women who served our country.
 If you see someone in military uniform, say something.
-You don’t have to give a speech worthy of a standing ovation; sometimes a simple “thank you for your service” can make a military person’s day.
+You don’t have to give a speech worthy of a standing ovation; sometimes a simple “thank you for defending our freedom” can make a difference in a military person’s day.
 And remember to follow up your thank you with one of the acts of kindness, gratitude, or generosity suggested above.